Peugeot RCZ: Motorsport

 A modified version of the RCZ is used in the Peugeot RCZ Racing Cup Italy one make race.
 The car used is known as the RCZ Peugeot Sport, which features an increased power output from 200 to 250 bhp, uprated brakes and an adjustable rear spoiler amongst standard motorsport preparations such as weight reduction and a roll cage.
 Racing versions of the RCZ have also competed successfully in the 24 Hours of Nürburgring, claiming class victories with diesel based variants in 2010 and 2011 and with the RCZ Peugeot Sport in 2012.

-As of 2021 Peugeot is considering to resurrect the RCZ as an all-electric version of their halo car with more details to be followed.